 About the training provider

 We are a values driven alliance and we believe relationships do make a difference.
-Through School Direct, we wish to recruit, nurture and develop new and exciting talent to the profession as part of our drive to promote outstanding teaching and learning in our schools.
+Through School Direct, we recruit, nurture and develop new and exciting talent to the profession as part of our drive to promote outstanding teaching and learning in our schools.

 Our Alliance comprises of a range of Primary, Secondary and Special School partners including PRU provisions.
 Therefore, we can offer you a wide and contrasting range of teaching and training opportunities.
 We are committed to ensuring that your training experience provides you with tailored support, thereby maximising your chances for success.
 Many of our trainees have gone on to secure employment in our schools.